 - Also, if you are going to be taking digital photographs of the children in your care, you will be expected to register with the ICO.

-If you are not sure if you need to register with the ICO or not, you can use their online self-assessment tool which will tell you if you need to register.
+If you are not sure if you need to register with the ICO or not, you can use their online self-assessment tool

 The notification costs £35 a year and you can either complete your notification online at www.ico.org.uk or request the forms by calling the office of the relevent country.